I Want To Be Organised – A Home Decluttering Guide

-We spend around a third of our lives asleep, so the bedroom fulfils an important role in our lives.
-And, because this is where we go to sleep and restore our minds and bodies, then it should ideally be a place of calm and relaxation.
+We spend around a third of our lifetime asleep, so the bedroom fulfils an important role in our lives.
+And, because this is where we go to sleep and restore our minds and bodies, it should ideally be a place of calm and relaxation.
 It’s also a place where we usually store our clothes and this is often the cause of a lot of bedroom clutter, making it resemble a jumble sale.

 So, after having a good sort out and throwing out or recycling unworn items to a charity shop, take a good look at your storage space and start to organise.

 TOP TIPS FOR KEEPING YOUR Bedroom ORGANISED INCLUDE:

 - Use decent hangers on which you can hang coats, jackets, dresses, blouses and shirts, along with trousers [pants] and skirts.

 - Group clothes together by type – ie. all dresses or shirts together – colour coded, or by season: find a system to organise your clothes that works for you, and use it.